Maharaja Bir Bikram University: History

 The University was established in 2015 by the Government of Tripura through the Maharaja Bir Bikram University Act, 2015 and the foundation stone was laid by the then Governor of Tripura, Tathagata Roy.

 The first vice chancellor (VC) was Gautam Kumar Basu.
-Satyadeo Poddar was appointed VC in December 2019.
+Satyadeo Poddar was appointed as VC in December 2019.

 Poddar took retirement in February 2025.

 The current VC Bibhas Deb took charge in March 2025.

 Location

 The campus of MBB University is situated at College Tilla, 3 km away from the city centre of Agartala.
+The campus is of 240 acres.